Rryanpaak/coffee-sales-analysis/README.md

 4. Add dashboard screenshots to `/screenshots/`

 ## Technologies Used
-- SQL - Data querying and validation
+- SQL - Data querying and validation, analysis
 - Power BI - Data visualization and dashboarding
-- R/Python - Data manipulation and analysis

 ---
 This project demonstrates an end-to-end data analytics workflow.